The service is currently unavailable. Please try again later.

 Ultimate responsibility for the tax affairs of each company sits with the Board of Management.
 Each Board has assigned a director with overall responsibility for its ongoing tax affairs.
 This director is the nominated Senior Accounting Officer for tax purposes.

 The Group has a dedicated professionally qualified tax team covering direct and indirect tax matters.
-Volkswagen Financial Services Group supports the teams in maintaining their Continuing Professional Development requirements.
-The teams also comply with the ethical standards set out by the Chartered Institute of Taxation.
+Volkswagen Financial Services Group supports the team in maintaining their Continuing Professional Development requirements.
+The team also comply with the ethical standards set out by the Chartered Institute of Taxation.

 4. Risk Management

 Given the size and global nature of the business, tax risks will arise.
-The in-house tax teams are appropriately skilled to handle these matters and receive regular tax training and updates to ensure knowledge is always up to date.
-This enables the teams to identify, monitor and manage tax risks within the business.
+The in-house tax team is appropriately skilled to handle these matters, participating in web based training and reviewing professional tax publications and alerts to ensure tax knowledge is kept up to date.
+This enables the team to identify, monitor and manage tax risks within the business.
 It also enables the team to identify where specialist external advice is required to ensure the business can remain compliant.
 External advisors are used to assist the business in achieving its core tax principles as outlined in this document.

 5. Attitude to arranging our tax affairs